ym98274/LLM-AutoProject/README.md

 To commence training ensure the scripts of the original LMDrive system are replaced with the modified scripts.
 For vision-encoder training, it is only necessary to replace the memufuser.py script.

 For LLM training, ensure that that the `drive.py` as well as the `memfuser.py` script is replaced.
-Depending on wheather you wish to train using only a single GPU, you can also use the modified training scripts.
+Depending on whether you wish to train using only a single GPU, you can also use the modified training scripts.

 The LMDrive data is arranged in a series of directories with names denoting CARLA towns and wheather conditions.
 The data parsing script for the vision encoder training operates by downloading a selected list of directories.
 The